babakmhz/Brew-Your-Coffee/Readme.md

 Hi There!

-This is the coffeeIT android assignment developed by "babakmhz96@gmail.com"

 * In this project I used MVVM as the base architecture of the application and used these libraries/technologies/principles: